 There is a whole lot of content on Disney+, which could make finding something new to watch a little overwhelming.
-Luckily, we've done the hard work and rounded up some of the best shows that you should be watching on Disney+ right now.
-From original series to shows meant for kids, the whole family, or options for just adults, see our guide below to get started right now.
+Luckily, we've done the hard work and rounded up some of the best shows and movies that you should be watching on Disney+ right now.
+From original series meant for kids to action-packed or endearing films for the whole family, see our guide to the best Disney+ shows and movies below.

 If you aren't familiar with Disney+ or have been holding out on signing up, now may be the time to learn more and get a subscription started.
-It brings pretty much the full collection of shows and movies from Disney, Pixar, Nat Geo, Marvel, and more into one service for a low montly cost that doesn't require a long-term commitment.
+It brings pretty much the full collection of shows and movies from Disney, Pixar, National Geographic, Marvel, and more into one service for a low monthly cost that doesn't require a long-term commitment.

-You can get started with a Disney Plus subscription for just $5.99 per month, or combine it with Hulu and ESPN+ for just $12.99 a month.
-Both give you access to the same Disney+ library, but obviously the bundle just gives you more services to watch.
+You can get started with a Disney Plus subscription for just $7.99 per month, or combine it with Hulu and ESPN+ for just $13.99 a month.
+Both give you access to the same Disney+ library, but obviously, the bundle just gives you more services to watch.

 A magical streaming service